Kings Canyon, Watarrka National Park

 Advertising

 If you didn’t know already, Australia is home to some of the most incredible hikes on the planet.
-From week-long treks through red deserts and green mountains, to easy day hikes through rainforests and across secret beaches, the land Down Under has every possible kind of walk imaginable – and trust us, they’re all bloody good.
+From week-long treks through red deserts and green mountains to easy day hikes through rainforests and across secret beaches, the land Down Under has every possible kind of walk imaginable – and trust us, they’re all bloody good.

-If you’re looking at lacing up your hiking boots this year, we’ve got you covered with our pick of the eight best hikes and walks to do in Australia.
+If you’re looking at lacing up your hiking boots this year, we’ve got you covered with our pick of the best hikes and walks to do in Australia.

 Using the age-old philosophy of variety being the best spice, this list has a little bit of everything.
 From self-guided kid-friendly day walks to life-changing multi-day treks that can be done independently or in a guided group, we’ve rounded up the most beautiful hikes in Australia, just for you.